morepath/more.jwtauth/README.rst

     considering the leeway.
     Default is 7 days.
 When None you can always refresh the token.
-* ``refresh_nonce_handler``: Either dotted path to callback function or the callback function itself, which receives the userid as argument and returns a nonce which will be validated before refreshing.
+* ``refresh_nonce_handler``: Either dotted path to callback function or the callback function itself, which receives the current request and the userid as arguments and returns a nonce which will be validated before refreshing.
     When None no nonce will be created or validated for refreshing.
 * ``verify_expiration_on_refresh``: If False, expiration_delta for the JWT
     token will not be checked during refresh.
 Otherwise you can refresh the